-Goa: Four new ministers to join Sawant's cabinet today, 3 GFP MLAs dropped
+Goa: Chandrakant Kavlekar likely to be Deputy CM, 4 new ministers to join cabinet today

 Panaji, July 13: As was being speculated, Goa Chief Minister Pramod Sawant made it clear that he would drop three members of ally Goa Forward Party (GFP) and an Independent MLA, to accomodate four new ministers in his cabinet.

 Former leader of opposition Chandrakant Kavlekar, who is said to led the other 9 Congress MLAs to defect and join BJP, and Michael Lobo, could be among those who will join the cabinet today.
+Chandrakant Kavlekar is likely to be sworn-in as the deputy chief minister.

 The swearing-in ceremony would be held at 3 pm today.
-This would the second cabinet reshuffle by Sawant since he took over as the chief minister three months ago.
+This would be the second cabinet reshuffle by Sawant since he took over as the chief minister three months ago.
 In his first cabinet reshuffle, Sawant had inducted MGP's breakaway MLA Deepak Pauskar after dropping then deputy chief minister Sudin Dhavalikar.

 Amid speculations of a cabinet re-shuffle in Goa on Friday, Speaker Michael Lobo said that Chief Minister Pramod Sawant was unhappy with functioning of certain ministers.
 While the Chief Minister had on Thursday ruled out any immediate reshuffle of his cabinet, he eventually relented and asked four current ministers to resign.